Haywood Sullivan: Co-owner and general manager

+Although manager Don Zimmer is usually cast as the chief culprit for the collapse, in the six months between December 14, 1977, and June 15, 1978, Sullivan contributed to the debacle by dealing away useful players such as Ferguson Jenkins, Reggie Cleveland, Jim Willoughby and Bernie Carbo.
+Sullivan and Zimmer considered them to be "clubhouse lawyers"—malcontents—but in return for them, the Red Sox received only one ballplayer, journeyman left-hander John Poloni, acquired for Jenkins, and four cash payments.
+Poloni never appeared in a Boston uniform, while, in 1978, Jenkins went 18–8 (3.04) for the Texas Rangers.
+Overall, the loss of pitching depth and bench strength was a critical factor in the 1978 Red Sox' ultimate failure.

 Post-1978 decline and the "Coup LeRoux"

-Sullivan then further earned the wrath of Red Sox Nation after the 1978 season when he allowed legendary pitcher Luis Tiant to leave for the Yankees as a free agent and, as he had done with Jenkins, Carbo and the others, dumped a clubhouse dissident, lefty pitcher Bill Lee, in a giveaway trade—in this case, to the Montreal Expos.
-In 1979, he raised eyebrows when he selected his son Marc Sullivan, who was not considered to have early-round talent, in the second round of baseball's amateur draft; the younger Sullivan would bat a paltry .186 in parts of five major league seasons.
+After the 1978 season, Sullivan allowed legendary pitcher Luis Tiant to leave for the Yankees as a free agent and, as he had done with Jenkins, Carbo and the others, dumped a clubhouse dissident, lefty pitcher Bill Lee, in a giveaway trade—in this case, to the Montreal Expos for utility infielder Stan Papi.
+In 1979, Sullivan raised eyebrows when he selected his son Marc, who was not considered to have early-round talent, in the second round of baseball's amateur draft; the younger Sullivan would bat a paltry .186 in parts of five major league seasons.

 In December 1980, Sullivan faced the imminent free agency of Rick Burleson, Carlton Fisk and Fred Lynn—Boston's starting shortstop, catcher and center fielder, and the "up the middle" core of the ball club.
 The three players, represented by agent Jeremy Kapstein, had been embroiled in a contract dispute with the team in 1976, the first year of free agency, and hard feelings still lingered between them and owners Sullivan and Mrs. Yawkey.
-Sullivan was able to trade Burleson for value (young third baseman Carney Lansford and relief pitcher Mark Clear), but then failed to mail contract offers to Lynn and Fisk by MLB's mandated deadline, triggering binding arbitration and unintentionally speeding their free agency.
-Sullivan was forced to accept fifty cents on the dollar for Lynn in a trade to the California Angels, who signed him to a multi-year contract, and then lost Fisk outright when the arbitrator declared him a free agent.
+On December 10, Sullivan was able to trade Burleson for value (young third baseman Carney Lansford and relief pitcher Mark Clear).
+But he then failed to mail contract offers to Lynn and Fisk by MLB's mandated deadline of December 20, unintentionally triggering a binding arbitration hearing in January 1981 that speeded their free agency.
+On January 23, Sullivan was forced to accept fifty cents on the dollar for Lynn in a trade to the California Angels, who signed him immediately to a multi-year contract.
+Then, on February 12, he lost Fisk outright when the arbitrator declared the catcher a free agent.
 Fisk played the rest of his Baseball Hall of Fame career as a member of the Chicago White Sox, retiring in 1993.